Describing Your Data

 - Award Title: Migration Ranges of Arctic Terns

-Contributors: List additional people and/or institutions responsible for contributing to the dataset.
+Contributor: List additional people and/or institutions responsible for contributing to the dataset.
 When entering a person’s name, enter in the format Last Name, First Name.
 For each contributor, select the type of contributor from the dropdown menu.

 - Data Collector: Archer, Rese